hacker-404-error/DevOps/02. LINUX/Getting_Started.md

 - Then in 1991, a young fellow named **Linus Torvalds** started developing what we now know today as the Linux kernel.

 ```
-the term Linux is actually quite a misnomer, since it actually refers to the Linux kernel.
-However, many distributions use the Linux kernel so therefore are commonly known as Linux operating systems.
+- The term Linux is actually quite a misnomer,
+- Since it actually refers to the Linux kernel.
+- Many distributions use the Linux kernel so therefore are commonly known as Linux operating systems.

 ```

+- A linux system is divided into 3 parts:
+  - `Hardware`: Includes all the H/Ws like Memory CPU, Disks
+  - `Linux Kernel`: Core of the operating System
+  - `User Space`: Beautiful View of the operating system, THE GUI

+# Linux Distributions
+- `Debian`
+- `Red Hat Enterprise Linux`
+- `Ubuntu`
+- `Fedora`
+- `Linux Mint`
+- `Gentoo`
+- `Arch Linux`
+- `open SUSE`

 [^1]: GNU Operating System.